 Importance of Peak Factor

-The peak factor of the system must be studied and analyzed to prevent insulation failure from the higher peak.
+The peak factor of the system must be studied and analyzed to prevent insulation failure from the higher voltage peaks.
 For instance, a cable designed to operate at 440 volts RMS experiences a voltage stress of 440 x 1.414 = 622 volts.
 However, if the waveform gets distorted, the PF may change from 1.414, and for instance, if PF changes to 1.6, it means the cable will experience a voltage stress of 440 x 1.6 = 704 volts.
 This increased voltage can lead to insulation failure.

 Peak Factor of Various AC Waveforms